adityagaydhani/CSCI-5561-Scene-Recognition/README.md

-# Scene Recognition using Bag of Words approach with SVM optimization
+# Scene Recognition using Bag of Quantized Local Features from Images

-The goal of this project is to build a set of visual recognition systems that classify the scene categories.
+The goal of this project is to build a set of visual recognition systems that classify the images into different scene categories.
 The code can recognize the following image scenes:
 - Office
 - Kitchen
 - LivingRoom